Aaron Copland School of Music at Queens College

 This season Brett Deubner will release two CD recordings featuring the violist as concerto soloist with orchestra in 6 new works for viola and orchestra including the world premiere of Grammy-award winning composer Richard Danielpour's viola concerto being specifically written for him.
 Other highlights of the 2016-17 season include Deubner's solo debut at the Teatro de Colon in Buenos Aires, performing the Bartok Concerto as well as an 18 concert solo tour of China.
 2017-18 season highlights include concerto performances in Philadelphia, Costa Rica, Texas, North Dakota, Brazil, Sicily as well as a three week tour of Italy and a return tour to China.

-In addition to his full schedule as a soloist and chamber music performer, Brett Deubner regularly gives viola master classes for talented young violists at universities and festivals world wide and currently teaches at the Aaron Copland School of Music in New York City as well at the Round Top Festival Institute and the Gramado in Concert International Festival in Brazil.
+In addition to his full schedule as a soloist and chamber music performer, Brett Deubner regularly gives viola master classes for talented young violists at universities and festivals worldwide and currently teaches at the Aaron Copland School of Music in New York City as well at Round Top Festival Institute and the Gramado in Concert International Festival in Brazil.

 Brett Deubner is sponsored by D'Addario Strings and uses the Kaplan Amo viola strings with his Carlo Coletti viola from Bologna, Italy.